Jägala Airfield

 United States Air Force A-10 landing and taking off on Jägala Airfield in 2016.

 Jägala Airfield (Jägala lennuväli; also Jägala Highway Strip) is a defunct airfield near Jägala, in Partsaare village, Anija Parish, Harju County, Estonia.
 It's an extension of the current Jägala–Käravete road (T13).
-The airfield was meant to be an emergency use airstrip for Soviet Air Force in case of war.
-In 1991 the airfield was abandoned, yet the airfield was used in 2016 by NATO aircraft during the exercise Saber Strike 16.
+The airfield was meant to be an emergency use airstrip for the Soviet Air Force in case of war.
+In 1991 the airfield was abandoned, yet it was used in 2016 by NATO aircraft during the exercise Saber Strike 16.